JumpTheShark/JS_MiMiC_Architecture/README.md

 * The execution of a single task is followed by several notices:
  - Core is searching for mapping of task and its related module to find one for completing the task.
  - Module receives arguments that are given for the task.
- - During code execution, module is able to request some data that is beoynd its task scope, by calling another task with arguments.
+ - During code execution, module is able to request some data that is beyond its task scope, by calling another task with arguments.
 Note that this is the only way to get something from outside the module code, *libraries ***direct*** using is not recommended and may be forbidden in future*.
- - When module requests an outsource data its execution may be frozed until the data be got (***synchronized request***) or may continue instantly and then be frozen when the data result needs to be got (***asynchronized request***).
+ - When module requests an outsource data its execution may be frozen until the data be got (***synchronized request***) or may continue instantly and then be frozen when the data result needs to be got (***asynchronized request***).
 Called executive task starts to be handled in the same process in the first case or in a new process otherwise.
  - When completed, module returns the expected result.
 It can also return an error during its runtime.
 Note that errors occured in case of emergency situations (i.e based on bad input by the user) should be returned as a result to the user with all necessary description, despite of exceptions which cause to return a real error from a module author side.

 * When the outer task (business task as fact) completes, the final result is returned to the user.